-2. All lab grading will be Satisfactory/Unsatisfactory and all clinical grading will be Satisfactory/Unsatisfactory/Above Satisfactory grading using a clinical evaluation tool.
+II.
+All lab grading will be Satisfactory/Unsatisfactory and all clinical grading will be Satisfactory/Unsatisfactory/Above Satisfactory grading using a clinical evaluation tool.

-Performance Level
+Performance Level:

-1. Requirements for successful completion of the Nurse's Aide Training Program are as follows:
+- 1. Requirements for successful completion of the Nurse's Aide Training Program are as follows: - A. Theory - 1.
+Required final cumulative average of 80 % which includes:

 a.
-Theory

-- 1. Required final cumulative average of 80 % which includes: - a.
-8 Quizzes - b.
-1 Final Exam - 2.
-A student with a final cumulative average grade of less than 80% will be afforded one opportunity to re-test the quiz or final exam on which they scored the lowest. - 3.
+8 Quizzesb.
+1 Final Exam

+- 2. A student with a final cumulative average grade of less than 80% will be afforded one opportunity to re-test the quiz or final exam on which they scored the lowest. - 3.
+Students who achieve < 80% on the Act 14, Act 13, Elder Justice Act Quiz will be given two (2) additional attempts to achieve 80% or higher on the Quiz.
+If not achieved after all three (3) attempts, the student will be required to complete the Act 14, Act 13, Elder Justice Act Remediation Handout prior to beginning clinical. - 3.
 Final exam will account for 20% percent of the final theory grade.

-b.
-Lab
+B. Lab

-- 1. Each student will complete all 50 Procedure Evaluation checklists.
-Each procedure must be satisfactorily demonstrated before it is performed on a resident. - 2.
-Each Procedure will be evaluated as Satisfactory or Unsatisfactory.
-Instructor will document satisfactory or unsatisfactory on the procedure checklist. - 3.
-Satisfactory level of achievement is attained if no more than 2 noncritical steps are missed.
-Missing more than 2 noncritical steps equates to an unsatisfactory level of achievement. - 4.
-Missing a critical step will result in a failure of the procedure c.
-Clinical
+- Each student will complete all 50 Procedure Evaluation checklists.
+Each procedure must be satisfactorily demonstrated before it is performed on a resident. - Each Procedure will be evaluated as Satisfactory or Unsatisfactory.
+Instructor will document satisfactory or unsatisfactory on the procedure checklist. - Satisfactory level of achievement is attained if no more than 2 noncritical steps are missed.
+Missing more than 2 noncritical steps equates to an unsatisfactory level of achievement. - Missing a critical step will result in a failure of the procedure

+C. Clinical
-- 1. Clinical assignments will require the satisfactory demonstration of performance objectives.

-- 2. The following areas must be satisfactorily demonstrated and evaluated on a daily basis
+- Clinical assignments will require the satisfactory demonstration of performance objectives. - The following areas must be satisfactorily demonstrated and evaluated on a daily basis Infection Control

-- Infection Control

-- Resident Care
+Resident Care

-- Safety

-- Communication

-- Resident Rights

-- Professional Conduct
+Safety Communication Resident Rights Professional Conduct

-- 3. Instructor will maintain anecdotal notes to support progress, incidents and a satisfactory level of achievement.

-- 4. A satisfactory rating will be awarded when procedures are performed consistently as instructed in the classroom and lab with few to occasional reminders or with minor infractions
+- Instructor will maintain anecdotal notes to support progress, incidents and a satisfactory level of achievement. - A satisfactory rating will be awarded when procedures are performed consistently as instructed in the classroom and lab with few to occasional reminders or with minor infractions

-- 5. Unsatisfactory performance is defined as:
+Unsatisfactory performance is defined as:

 - frequent or major infractions

 - frequent cueing

 - unsafe or incorrect demonstration

 - violation of resident's right's